wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-with-wis2-downloader.md

     By the end of this practical session, you will be able to:

-    - explore and find datasets in WIS2 Downloader
+    - find and subscribe to datasets
     - use filtering to control the files downloaded
     - use authentication to download access-controlled datasets
     - change the default setup of WIS2 Downloader for more advanced use cases